keen/keen-analysis.js/README.md

 **What's new:**

 * Includes and extends [keen-tracking.js](https://github.com/keen/keen-tracking.js) functionality
-* Asynchronous requests now return Promises, powered by [then/promise](https://github.com/then/promise); a bare bones Promises/A+ implementation
+* Asynchronous requests now return Promises, powered by [Bluebird (core)](https://github.com/petkaantonov/bluebird); a fully featured promise library with focus on innovative features and performance
 * Breaking changes from [keen-js](https://github.com/keen/keen-js): [learn more about upgrading](#upgrading-from-keen-js)

 **Upgrading from keen-js?** [Read this](#upgrading-from-keen-js).